avbm/groomba/README.md

 ### Noop

-`Noop` is a boolean that tells Groomba whether to run in noop mode.
+`Noop` is a boole that tells Groomba whether to run in no-operation mode aka dry mode.
 In noop mode, Groomba will only print out messages informing users about which branches would be moved without actually moving them.

-Default is `false`
+Default: `false`

-To set to a different value say `true`:
+To set to a different value, say `true`:
 ```
 # in .groomba.toml
 noop = true